rehierl/node-tree-outliner/3-3-2-single-s.md

 r x ... x (n-k) x ... x (n-1) x (n:s) x ...
 ```

-A path `pa` can be defined that connects
+A path `pa` can be defined which connects
 the ancestors of node `n` with section `s`.

 *  `pa := (n-k,...,n,s) in N{+}S`